msieg/deep-music-visualizer/README.md

 ### Num_classes

 If you want to focus the visualizer around fewer than twelve themes, you can set num_classes to a number less than twelve.
-Since each class is associated with a pitch, the pitches that are kept when num_classes < 12 are those with the most overall power in the song.
+Since each class is associated with a pitch, the pitches that are retained when num_classes < 12 are those with the most overall power in the song.

 Default: 12